microbus-io/fabric/docs/tech/errorcapture.md

 ## Stack Trace

 Errors in Go are as simple as an error message and do not include a stack trace.
 In distributed systems that are built by distributed teams, that makes it very difficult to identify the root cause.
-To address that, the framework is replacing the standard `errors` package with its [own implementation](../structure/errors.md) that is able to augment errors with stack locations.
+To address that, the framework is replacing the standard `errors` package with its own implementation of [augmented errors](../structure/errors.md) with stack locations.
 This is not entirely transparent and app developers must use `errors.Trace` to capture the stack location.

 ```go
 import "github.com/microbus-io/errors"